-A pre-existing condition is an illness or injury where the signs or symptoms existed before the date that your QSuper insurance cover started or increased.
+A pre-existing condition is an illness or injury where the signs or symptoms existed before the date that your QSuper insurance cover or additional cover began.
 Some of our insurance cover comes with what’s known as a pre-existing exclusion period, which is the period during which we won’t pay an insurance benefit if the illness or injury you are claiming for relates to a pre-existing condition.

 In most circumstances, default cover for death, TPD cover and/or income protection cover has no pre-existing exclusion period as long as you are at work on the day your default cover starts.
 If you’re not at work on the day your default cover starts, an indefinite pre-existing exclusion period will apply until you have been at work for 30 consecutive days.

-However, some exceptions do apply, and in the following circumstances the default cover you obtain will be subject to a five year pre-existing exclusion period:
+The default cover you obtain in the following circumstances will be subject to a five year pre-existing exclusion period:

 You should also know that a five year pre-existing exclusion period will also apply: